martinvonz/jj/docs/github.md

 $ jj commit -m 'refactor(foo): restructure foo()'
 # Add a feature, then add a description and start a new commit
 $ jj commit -m 'feat(bar): add support for bar'
-# Let Jujutsu generate a branch name and push that to GitHub
+# Let Jujutsu generate a branch name and push that to GitHub.
+Note that we
+# push the working-copy commit's *parent* because the working-copy commit
+# itself is empty.
 $ jj git push -c @-
 ```